zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Pierre says about his trashed experiment, “It’s rui ned.”
 “To ruin” (ruin) means to destroy, to damage something so much that you can no longer use it or it no longer has any value.
 We use this verb quite often in English both to talk about physical objects as well as chances or opportunitie s for the future.
 You could ruin something you’re cooking by putting too much salt i n it, or you could ruin your chances to get a job by going to an interview in a bikini, especially if you’re a man.
 “To ruin your chances” means that you have don e something to hurt or harm your chances – the possibility of you getting a job at that company.

 Pierre’s experiment has been “completely ruined,” h e says.
 Marie says, “Who could have done this?
 Why are you looking at me lik e that?”
 We can imagine that Pierre is looking at Marie, thinking that it was Ma rie who trashed his experiment.
-Pierre replies, “Very few people have access to thi s lab.”
+Pierre replies, “Very few people have access to this lab.”
 “To have access” (access) means to be able to go into a certain plac e.
 A “lab” (lab) is a “laboratory,” a place where scientists work and do their experiments.

 Pierre says, “Very few people have access to this l ab and even fewer know which of these experiments is mine.
-Whoever did thi s knew how to do maximum damage.”
+Whoever did this knew how to do maximum damage.”
 “Maximum” (maximum) means the highest or g reatest amount of something.
 The opposite of “maximum” is “minimum.”
 Pierre is saying that whoever damaged his experiment knew how to do the m aximum damage.

 Marie then asks Pierre, “Are you accusing me?”
 “To accuse” (accuse) is to say that someone has done something wrong or perhaps ha s broken the law.
 The

 noun “accusation” comes from the verb “to accuse.”
 So, Marie is asking Pierre if Pierre is saying that Marie did the damage – if he is accusing her.
 Marie says, “I helped you with that experiment.
 I’d sooner ruin my  own work than intentionally damage someone else’s.”
 That expression, “I’d” (I’d ) – standing for “I would” – “sooner” (sooner) is another way of saying “I would  rather do this than that.”

 So in this case, Marie says, “I’d sooner ruin my ow n work than intentionally damage someone else’s.”
 In other words, she would r ather ruin her own work than hurt or damage someone else’s work.
-She uses t he adverb “intentionally” (intentionally).
+She uses the adverb “intentionally” (intentionally).
 “Intentionally” means “on purpose”  – something you want to do and are trying to do.
 “I intentionally hit my young er brother when I was a child.”
 I did it on purpose.
 I wanted to do it.
 The opposite of “intentionally” would be “accidentally.”
 If you “accidentally” do something,  you didn’t want to do it but you did it anyway.

 Going back then to this expression “I’d sooner do X  than Y,” it’s used to show just how much you did not want to do something or would not want to do something.
 Marie is saying that she is innocent.
 She didn’t do  anything wrong.
 In fact, she would prefer to damage or ruin her own work rather than damage Pierre’s work.
 That’s why she ends the sentence by saying “much le ss yours.”
 That phrase “much less” means that something is even less likel y or less acceptable than something already mentioned.